Classroom Organization That Builds Community (Not Just a Pretty Room)

 Clarity builds trust.

-And flow protects learning time.
+Flow protects learning time.

 A strong agenda doesn’t stop at what’s next.

-It also answers what happens when I’m finished.
+It answers: “What happens when I’m finished?”

 Two Agenda Sections That Change Everything